BryanSchuetz/mcp/all-project-pages/sri-lanka-reintegration-and-stabilization-east-and-north-risen.md

 ---
 title: Sri Lanka—Reintegration and Stabilization in the East and North (RISEN)
+---
 date: 2016-01-21 22:40:00 Z
-summary: 'The U.S. Agency for International Development (USAID)''s Reintegration and Stabilization in the East and North (RISEN) program implemented a wide range of conflict prevention and mitigation measures to create and promote stability. '
+summary: 'The U.S. Agency for International Development (USAID)'s Reintegration and Stabilization in the East and North (RISEN) program implemented a wide range of conflict prevention and mitigation measures to create and promote stability. '
 start: 2009